Barrio Azteca: Eduardo Ravelo's era

-Eduardo Ravelo, the current leader of the Barrio Azteca, began his criminal career in the year 2003, amassing a list of charges for racketeering and numerous conspiracy charges with the intent to distribute narcotics.
+Eduardo Ravelo, the captured former leader of the Barrio Azteca, began his criminal career in the year 2003, amassing a list of charges for racketeering and numerous conspiracy charges with the intent to distribute narcotics.
 In the year 2005, an informant and former lieutenant of the gang testified that Ravelo was looking for a man who had stolen goods from the Juárez cartel.
 The informant said that Ravelo was taken to a house in El Paso where a gang member was being held, his mouth, wrists, and ankles bound with duct tape.
 Ravelo then ordered the traitor to be sent to the Juárez cartel, and he was never heard from again.
 In El Paso Ravelo's gang is known as Barrio Azteca, a gang originally morphed from the so-called Mexican Mafia prison gang.
 During its initial years, the gang's aim was street robbery to collect funds to liberate prisoners in jail.
 Today, the gang has expanded into a large criminal gang with presence in both the United States and Mexico, besetting by drug trafficking and human smuggling.
 In Ciudad Juárez, however, the gang is known as Los Aztecas.
 Under the tutelage of Ravelo, the gang moves narcotics along the border with the aid of Vicente Carrillo Fuentes' cartel.

 According to reports of U.S. authorities, Ravelo was born in Mexico but has permanent residence in the United States.
 He allegedly pays his sicarios (hitmen) less than 500 pesos (or about $40 U.S. dollars) a week to carry out assassinations.
 When drug loads go missing while being smuggled, suspects are kidnapped and taken to Ciudad Juárez.
 Some are shot dead, while others are tortured and then shot.
 Some, however, are beheaded.
 Not all the killings carried about by Ravelo's gang are a result of drug disputes.
 Some murders are carried out to intimidate and as retaliation attacks.